 As a point of reference, all of the below information derives from old W&M websites, Swem Special Collections, and other sources that we’ve unearthed during this process; we’re sure many of you remember and were part of these different eras, so feel free to send us a message or post a comment if you remember something particularly awesome from that period.

 “The Colonial Era”: 1896 – 1936

 Okay, so maybe it wasn’t the Colonial era.
 But this is going pretty far back.
-In 1896, William & Mary’s football team was called “The Orange and White.”
+In 1896, William & Mary’s football team (the first sport at the school) was called “The Orange and White.”
 Why?
 Well, because these were the colors the team wore.

 However, it didn’t take the team long to realize that white is a terrible color to wear if you’re concerned about constantly washing and replacing dirty jerseys in the early 1900s.
-So, in 1909, W&M changed its uniform colors, and the team became known as “The Orange and Black.”
+So W&M soon changed its uniform colors, and the team became known as “The Orange and Black.”
 Brilliant!

 It was also during this time period that child mascots were a thing….what?
 For whatever reason, early football teams at W&M thought it would be a great idea to make actual kids their mascot; somewhere deep within the recesses of ancient Colonial Echo’s, you might even be able to find some examples (in case you were wondering, we had no interest in trying).

 In addition to children, William & Mary sported “Dammit,” the campus dog, as a mascot from 1922-1926 (now that’s something we can get behind).
 Courtesy of a 1924 Flat Hat article, Dammit was used as both a mascot and an advertiser for W&M football games.

 But the most interesting mascot from this time period may just have been an alligator.
 Yes, you read that right: an alligator.
 According to a Flat Hat article dating back to September of 1925: